Phone Numbers & E-mail

 experiment were part of my primary interest in searching for the Higgs

 particle and am working on utilizing the Distributed

 Organization for Scientific and Academic Research (DOSAR) grid.

-for the International Linear Collider (ILC) and other
+the International Linear Collider (ILC) and other

 experiment using the Gas

 Electron Multiplier (GEM) technology and the possible broader use

 For the intensity

 frontier, I am involved the Long

 Baseline Neutrino Experiment (LBNE),